masinde70/TheJourneyToDataScience/README.md

 # matplotlib
 is the most popular Python library for producing plots and other two dimensional data visualisations

+# SciPy
+Is a collection of packages addressing a number of foundational problems in scientific computing.
+ * scipy.integrate
+ * scipy.linalg
+ * scipy.optimize

 # DeepLearning
 When you hear the term deep learning, just think of a large deep neural net.
 Deep refers to the number of layers typically and so this kind of the popular term that’s